Our Non-Human Staff

 Four-legged additions to Take Off, here to brighten everyone’s day!
 Enjoying hugs, belly rubs and causing mischief.

-Mark Kilbey - Director
+Mark Kilbey - Chief Executive Officer

 I’ve used mental health services for over 25 years, experiencing the full range of services from GPs to stays in secure units as a sectioned patient.
 At times I could live a ‘successful’, ‘normal’ life in full employment and be a functioning individual, at face value successful.

 On other occasions I could be completely incapacitated by my illness to the extent I couldn’t move or talk.
 At my most damaging I could also be so psychotically manic that many things in my life were utterly destroyed.
 I experienced a huge range of medications and therapies that were deemed to be helpful by statutory providers.
 It is clear to me now that some of these were helpful, although I didn’t feel that at the time, whilst I will always question other aspects of my treatment at the hands of the psychiatric system.

 It was when sectioned for 5 months in 2005 that I discovered the power of engaging with my fellow patients.
 It taught me how meaningful discussions with my peers could be.
 These relationships helped me get well and have given me the insight to stay well.
 I credit my peers as a force for good that cannot be underestimated.
 This is not a trendy concept or fad but an essential part of my daily life and a source of great strength.
 I have been working at this organisation since 2007.